Samplergithub769/RASA-Chatbot/README.md

 3. Virtual Environment (Recommended): It’s a good idea to install Rasa in a virtual environment to avoid conflicts with other Python packages.

 Step 1: Install Python and Pip

 Step 2: Set Up a Virtual Environment
 - Create a virtual environment

-  python -m venv .\venv
+  - python -m venv .\venv
 - Activate the virtual Environment

-  .\venv\Scripts\activate
+  - .\venv\Scripts\activate
+  -
+Step 3: Install Rasa